llanox/EasyVote/README.md

 - [ ] Remove jar libraries from /lib folder and use gradle.
 - [ ] Show statistic charts about answered questions.
 - [ ] Create a poll of questions code to share with other users.
+- [ ] Change app icon
+- [ ] Add internalization to the app.
+Translate app messages into Spanish(ES-CO) and Portugues(PT-BR) lenguages.